Unified-Learner-Passbook/ref-automation/README.md

 Run the monitoring.sh file by ./monitoring.sh

-Then it will stop at the password step then Enter and you will receive a root password and add that password in the .env.sample file on line no. 45 in below variables
+Then it will stop at the password step then Enter and you will receive a root password and add that password in the .env.sample file on line no. 45 in below variables in .env file

 #monitoring-stack
 GRAYLOG_ROOT_PASSWORD_SHA2=<add_root_password_here>